SergPerep/bonfire/docs/math.md

 ```
 ### 2. Gas fixed costs `Vaste kosten`

 Fixed amount of money that you pay to energy supplier for gas.
 They are the same every month and non-dependent on your consumption.
-Think about them as subscription fee.
+Think about them as a subscription fee.

 ```javascript
 const gasVasteLevKosten = 6.489956; // €/month